Choose

 Get a free, no-obligation quote for professional EV charger installation in South Africa.

-Load Shedding: The Objection That No Longer Holds
+Load-Shedding: The Objection That No Longer Holds

-Every time an EV conversation starts, someone in the braai circle brings up load shedding.
+Every time an EV conversation starts, someone in the braai circle brings up load-shedding.
 “But what about when Eskom cuts the power?”
 It’s a reasonable concern — it was.
 But the grid reality of 2026 is materially different from 2023.
-South Africa went over 200 days without load shedding in 2025, and the early 2026 grid picture has remained stable.
+South Africa went over 200 days without load-shedding in 2025, and the early 2026 grid picture has remained stable.
 Eskom’s Generation Operational Recovery Plan has delivered measurable results.
 The rolling Stage 4 and Stage 6 blackouts that defined 2023 are, for now, gone.

 That changes the calculus significantly.
 Home charging on a 7.4kW wallbox overnight means most EV owners top up while they sleep — and if you combine it with solar and a home battery (which an increasing number of South African homeowners already have), you’re completely insulated from any future Eskom wobbles.
+CHARGE’s off-grid solar-powered highway stations are totally self-sufficient in power, with on-site energy production — rates predictable and controlled, not subject to Eskom tariff hikes or load-shedding, with on-site solar and battery systems guaranteeing power for ultra-fast charging.
+The infrastructure is being built around grid uncertainty, not ignoring it.

 Charging Infrastructure: Where Things Actually Stand in 2026

 South Africa’s public charging network is small by European standards, but it’s real, it’s growing, and for the majority of EV owners — who do 80% or more of their charging at home — it’s already sufficient.
+GridCars manages 350 to 450 charging points nationwide, with about 85% offering DC fast charging.
+That’s the largest network in the country, covering most provinces with a focus on Gauteng, the Western Cape, and KZN corridors.

 CHARGE, formerly known as Zero Carbon Charge, is rolling out off-grid, solar-powered ultra-fast charging hubs.
 Its first site in Wolmaransstad opened in late 2024, and its goal is 240 stations by 2026 — half for passenger cars and half for heavy vehicles — spaced about 150 km apart on national routes.
-The project, supported by the Development Bank of Southern Africa, could create the country’s first renewable, off-grid charging backbone, sidestepping load shedding and coal dependence entirely.
+The project, supported by the Development Bank of Southern Africa, could create the country’s first renewable, off-grid charging backbone, sidestepping load-shedding and coal dependence entirely.

+CHARGE’s ultra-fast chargers can recharge most EVs from 10% to 80% in about 25 minutes.
 On a Cape Town to Johannesburg run on the N1, that’s a pitstop for a coffee and a bathroom break — and you leave with a full battery for the next leg.
 The highway charging anxiety narrative is becoming outdated.
 Find charging stations near you on the live map — it’s updated in real time and covers all major networks.

-— which puts the “but I can’t find a charger” objection in context.
+Body corporate approval for home charger installations, historically a 3-to-6-month nightmare for flat dwellers, has also been improving.
+And home charging dominates EV usage, with up to 80% of EV users rarely relying on public infrastructure — which puts the “but I can’t find a charger” objection in context.
 Most EV owners almost never need a public charger for their daily commute.
 The home charger is the fuel station.
 Get a free home charger installation quote — 7.4kW to 11kW wallbox with Certificate of Compliance, from R12,000 installed.

 Find Charging Stations Near You